open5e/open5e/source/monsters/tome-of-beasts/D/dragons/wind/index.rst

   If near the floor, it affects all creatures standing in the radius;
   if near the ceiling, it affects all creatures flying in the radius.
-  Affected creatures must make a successful DC 15 Strength saving throw or be knocked prone and stunned until the end of their next turn.
+  Affected creatures must make a successful DC 15 Strength saving throw or be knocked :ref:`srd:prone` and stunned until the end of their next turn.

 .. toctree::